cryptosubh/blog/_drafts/Conditioning-On-A-Collider-Part-Two.md

 ---
 layout: post
-title: The Conditioning on a Collider: How to Arb the System
+title: The Conditioning on a Collider: Life Hacks
 ---